React in Markdown \[Compose MDX pages with React components]

 Use the [Components](/reference/components) reference for the full list of public React exports.

-## Import Your Own Components
+## Your Components

 Create site-specific components in your app, then import them into an `.mdx` page with a normal relative import.